Pay only interest for 5-10 years. Build zero equity.

 3. Jumbo Borrowers in Expensive Markets

-Interest-only lowers payment by 15-20%, making expensive homes more accessible.
+California median in coastal areas: $1M+.
+Interest-only lowers payments by 15-20%, making expensive homes more accessible.

 4. Short-Term Ownership Plans

-Scenario: Buying a home, planning to sell in 3-5 years.
+Buying a home, planning to sell in 3-5 years.
+Why pay down principal if you're selling soon?

-Start ApplicationCA DRE #01212512 | Free, no-obligation quote
+CA DRE #01212512 | Free, no-obligation quote

-Who Offers Interest-Only Loans
+Who Offers These Loans

-Not widely available since 2008 financial crisis.
+Not widely available since the 2008 financial crisis.
+You'll find them at:

 - Jumbo lenders (high-balance loans)